mountetna/monoetna/metis/README.md

 - This finds all files that are considered orphaned.
 No project name is required here because we cannot determine the original projects the databock came from.
 Datablocks can span multiple projects.

-Both of these commands can be run in parrallel.
+While these commands can be run in parrallel, it is best to run the `-link` command first, logically makes a bit more sense.

 ##### Vacuuming